 We’ve explained what FF&E is, now what’s this about procurement?

 Procurement is one of the biggest parts of the FF&E process.
 Typically, FF&E Procurement kicks off after construction has begun.
-The term ‘procurement’ in the design industry can be misleading—since it is often a lot more than just obtaining the FF&E and OS&E items that are specified.
+The term ‘procurement’ in the design industry can be misleading.
+This process is often more involved than just obtaining FF&E and OS&E items that are specified.

-In addition to clicking the purchase button, effective procurement includes budgeting, sourcing alternates and substitutes, and coordinating installation and handover of FF&E and OS&E items.
+Effective procurement is more than just placing an order.
+A well crafted procurement strategy includes budgeting, sourcing alternates and substitutes, and coordinating installation and handover of FF&E and OS&E items.

 Hang on—what is OS&E?

 OS&E stands for operating supplies and equipment.
 For example, in an office building OS&E is everything from paper towel dispensers to computers.
-In a hotel, this would include things like bed sheets and the mini-fridge.
+In a hotel, this would include things like bed sheets, cleaning supplies, and mini-fridges.